logo

 • You haven't used your passcode to unlock your iPhone in the last six and a half days, and Face ID hasn't unlocked the device in the last four hours.

-• Your iPhone has received a remote lock command.
+• Your iPhone received a remote lock command (often used if a phone is lost).

-• You brought up the power off/Emergency SOS screen by pressing and holding either Volume button and the Side button simultaneously for two seconds.
+• You brought up the Emergency SOS screen by pressing and holding the Volume and Side buttons simultaneously.

 How to fix your Face ID

-If you're frustrated and muttering, “My Face ID won't work," don't worry—we've got your back.
-Here are some fixes to try.
+If you aren't dealing with a standard security lockout and you're frustratedly muttering, “My Face ID won't work," don't worry.
+Here are the best fixes to try.

 Restart your iPhone